PartyDAO/party-protocol/docs/governance.md

 Each distribution has a unique id.
 To interact with a distribution, you need to send in an entire `DistributionInfo` object.
 The `DistributionInfo` object can be found in the `DistributionCreated` event that is emitted upon the distribution being created.

-Once a distribution has been created, NFT holders can call `claim`, sending in the `DistributionInfo` as well as the NFT id that they'd to claim for.
+Once a distribution has been created, NFT holders can call `claim`, sending in the `DistributionInfo` as well as the PartyGovernance token id that they'd like to claim for.
 Users can also leverage `batchClaim` if they'd like to claim multiple distributions in one transaction.

 Every distribution can have a `feeRecipient` and `feeBps` set.
 The `feeRecipient` and `feeBps` for a party's distribution will be determined by the `feeRecipient` and `feeBps` set in `GovernanceOpts` when the party was created.
 In order for the `feeRecipient` to claim their fee, the fee recipient must call `claimFee`.
 If the `feeRecipient` is a smart contract that is unable to call `claimFee`, the fee could be unretrievable, locked in the contract forever.